-Accepting a Police Caution (or being convicted of an offence in any country) requires you to let the GMC and your Area Team know.
+Accepting a Police Caution (or being convicted of an offence in any country) requires you to let the GMC and NHS England know.
 ALWAYS take legal advice before doing this.

 We would like to remind you of a paragraph of the GMC’s document “Good medical Practice”, paragraph 58 which states:

 “You must inform the GMC without delay if, anywhere in the world, you have accepted a caution, been charged with or found guilty of a criminal offence, or if another professional body has made a finding against your registration as a result of fitness to practice procedures”

 A criminal conviction applies to all convictions, cautions, reprimands and final warnings.
 This includes minor misdemeanors, such as: